-Thailand’s residency requirements are determined by the Revenue Department, which is analogous to the IRS.
+Thailand’s residency requirements are determined by the Revenue Department, which is the Thai equivalent of the IRS.
 The Revenue Department groups people into two basic categories: residents and non-residents.

 To be a resident, you must live in Thailand for 180 days or more during a given tax year.
-Prior to that 180 days, you are considered a non-resident.
+Until you reach 180 days, you will be considered a non-resident.

 Knowing your status is essential, as it directly affects the taxes that apply to you.

 Keep detailed records of your presence in and out of Thailand, as this can affect your tax residency status.
 This can include passport stamps, flight tickets, and accommodation receipts.

 Yes, Thailand’s income tax does apply to foreign income.
 However, the rules differ for residents and non-residents.

 Previously, income earned outside Thailand and brought into the country within the same tax year was subject to Thai tax.
 However, from January 1, 2024, Thai tax residents will have a broader tax liability.
 All foreign-earned income brought into Thailand will be taxable, regardless of the earning period.

 This change signifies a shift from the earlier rule that exempted income brought into Thailand after 12 months of earning it.
 It’s prudent for expats to consult tax experts for tailored advice on this significant alteration in tax law.

 3. Non-Residents Must Pay Income Tax in Thailand

 The Revenue Department charges taxes for foreigners working in Thailand.
 Non-residents also pay income tax on any Thailand-source money they earn during their time in Thailand.
 (However, non-residents are exempt from paying taxes on foreign income.)